terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org_saml.html.markdown

 configuration.
 [More information.][docs-import]

 An existing SAML configuration for an Org can be [imported][docs-import] into this resource via supplying the path for an Org.
-Since the Org is at the top of the VCD hierarchy, the path corresponds to the Org name.
+Since the Org is at the top of the Vcloud hierarchy, the path corresponds to the Org name.
 For example, using this structure, representing an existing SAML configuration that was **not** created using Terraform:

 ```hcl